The 21-year-old man has been named locally as Thomas Lagan who was from Cookstown

-Mr Lagan sadly succumbed to his injuries after the collision happened in the Cookstown area on Friday morning.
+Mr Lagan sadly succumbed to his injuries after the collision happened in the Cookstown area on Friday morning (October 10).

 In a statement, police said they received a report of a crash involving a grey Seat Leon and a grey Volkswagen Bora on the Pomeroy Road shortly after 6.45am.